Blog

 Approachable post about my research into inverting representations from text embedders and language models.

-A Brief Survey of Text Retrieval in 2022
+A Brief Survey of Text Retrieval

 The Three Types of Contrastive Learning